 Summer Dances at the Ballets de Monte-Carlo from 16 to 27 July 2014

-As usual, Jean-Christophe Maillot has ensured that his summer program is very diverse; also, the choreographer of the Ballets de Monte-Carlo wished to offer emotionally charged dances with a powerful aesthetic, in an exceptional setting.
+As usual, Jean-Christophe Maillot has ensured that his summer programme is very diverse; also, the choreographer of the Ballets de Monte-Carlo wished to offer emotionally charged dances with a powerful aesthetic, in an exceptional setting.
 From 16 to 19 July, on the same evening, the dancers will perform three works that are both virtuoso and demanding.

 With "New Sleep" by William Forsythe, they will breathe new life into choreography that was considered a breathtaking example of Forsythe's work in the 1980s.